Coding⏱️ 3 min read📅 2026-06-03

 How to Fix: How to resolve "Error: bad index – Fatal: index file corrupt" when using Git

-1. Step 1: Run `git reset --hard` to reset the repository to its initial state.
+1. Step 1: Run the following command: `git reset --hard HEAD` to reset the repository to its most recent commit.
+This will overwrite any changes you've made since the last successful commit.

 🎯 Final Words